XelilTurk/install-gdrive-cli/README.md

 ------------

-**Now You can use GDrive CLI:**
+**Now You can use GDrive CLI:**<br>
 Visit https://github.com/gdrive-org/gdrive for Help.

 ------------

 This GDrive is configured using my ClientId & ClientSecret.
-So, you will get a Not Verified App Prompt.
+So, you will get a Not Verified App Prompt.<br>

-To configure using your own ClientId & ClientSecret, Read the article: https://www.mynotepaper.com/mount-google-drive-using-gdrive-on-linux-server-with-own-oauth-credentials
+To configure using your own ClientId & ClientSecret, Read the article:<br>
+https://www.mynotepaper.com/mount-google-drive-using-gdrive-on-linux-server-with-own-oauth-credentials

 # peace